 There is a icy ramp which forms a glacial shelf leading up to the saddle.
 The route follows this shelf up to the saddle where there may be a large cornice in the spring.
 From the saddle a magnificent pano suddenly bursts into view over the wild regions of Hurrungane.
 The route up to the summit from the saddle is quite straightforward as it climbs southward up boulders following a broad ridge, alternating rock and snow in summer, while during the spring is covered by a snowfield.

 Crampons and ice axe are convenient and advisable, both when the ridge is snowy and icy.
-In the upper part of the itinerary, as the it approaches the summit, the slope becomes steeper As the ridge reaches the summit it levels off and narrows into a horizontal and airy arête for about 200 metres.
-The summit is at the south end of this airy arête.
+In the upper part of the itinerary, as it approaches the summit, the slope becomes steeper.
+As the ridge reaches the summit it levels off and narrows into a horizontal and airy arête for about 200 metres.
+The summit is at the southern end of this airy arête.
 The views are unforgettable!

 Full glacier gear (rope, axe and crampons); Prusik loops and ball-knot are also recommended.

 No particulary restrictions.
 The route is situated inside the superb Jotunheimen National Park, established in 1980, covering an area of 1150 square km. and including the 27 highest peaks in Norway.
 Jotunheimen is located between Oppland and Sogn og Fjordane counties and it's bordered by the great lake called Vågåvatnet, the valleys of Bøverdalen and Leirdalen and the road No. 55 (the mytical Sognefjellveg) to the N and NW, by the Road 51 to the East, by Bygdin, Tyin and Årdal to the South and by the mountain road between Årdal and Turtagrø to the West.
 More info: Visit Jotunheimen